 Nausea is a famous symptom of pregnancy.
 A substantial rise of hCG following implantation doubles up hCG levels every 48 hours to cause nausea.
 Nausea striking due to the pregnancy is called morning sickness, but it can occur at any time of the day.
 Higher levels of hCG usually result in more nausea.
 But this symptom will go away by the 13 – 14 weeks of your pregnancy.
 Since the hCG rise significantly enough to create an imbalance, nausea might not set in by 7 DPO.

 Apart from bleeding or spotting, you may notice a whitish discharge from the vagina.
 The implantation results in changes in vaginal walls.
 Subsequent changes in vaginal wall thickening result in this discharge.
 However, it is not harmful and doesn’t need treatment.
-But, in case if you feel having a bad smell or itching or burning sensation related to the discharge, it is always advisable to seek medical attention to rule out bacterial or yeast infections.
+But, in case you feel a bad smell or itching or burning sensation related to the discharge, it is always advisable to seek medical attention to rule out bacterial or yeast infections.
 This secretion might continue throughout your pregnancy.

 Fatigue is another common symptom experienced by many pregnant women.
 Subsequent to the implantation, the progesterone level also increases.
-Even though progesterone is an important hormone to maintain the pregnancy, an increased level of progesterone can be linked to fatigue that you experience.
+Even though progesterone is an important hormone to maintain pregnancy, an increased level of progesterone can be linked to fatigue that you experience.

 On the other hand, changes take place in the blood supply to the uterus.
 In turn, this affects the circulatory system of the body.
 Similarly, the low sugar level also might cause fatigue.
 Ultimately, an increase in the demand for sugar, oxygen, and changes in the circulatory system make you feel tired.

-The female reproductive hormones, estrogen, and progesterone influence the breasts just like they control ovaries.
+The female reproductive hormones, estrogen, and progesterone influence the breasts just like they control the ovaries.
 Increasing levels of progesterone affect the breasts.
 Hence, changes in the breast changes are appreciable during the initial days of pregnancy.

 Your breast becomes more prominent, and your nipples and areola (the dark pigmented area around the nipples) also start to turn darker.
 Your breasts will start becoming more sensitive.
 They will be tender to touch.
 When the pregnancy progresses, these symptoms disappear.
 But by 7 DPO, if your ovum is not implanted, you will not have any significant changes in the hormonal levels.
 Subsequently, changes in breasts also might not become significant.

 Usually, your preferences towards specific food change due to hormonal changes.
 You may start to crave certain foods, flavors, or smells.
-On the other hand, you might begin disliking or avoid certain food items or fragrances.
+On the other hand, you might begin disliking or avoiding certain food items or fragrances.
 Common food cravings are sweets, salty food, spicy food, citric food, chocolates, coffee, and ice cream.

 Even though we do not have a clear explanation for this alteration, it may relate to the nutritional status.
 Pregnancy increases the demand for the nutrients like minerals and vitamins, subsequently resulting in the craving for specific foods.
 Meanwhile, the female reproductive hormones, namely estrogen, and progesterone, are linked to these cravings by influencing the nervous system.